 Some consider speeding tickets or other traffic violations common and insignificant.
 But, actually getting one can be scary and stressful.
 This is especially true if you’ve never had a traffic ticket before.
 Virginia speeding ticket costs, as well as other types of traffic fines, can vary greatly depending on location and the type of citation you receive.
 The following is an overview of Virginia speeding ticket costs.

 Traffic Ticket Fines in Virginia

-No matter how many speeding tickets your third cousin has accumulated while drag racing his 2004 Honda Accord, speeding tickets in Virginia are very serious.
-They can result in expensive fines, as well as points on your driving record.
+No matter how many speeding tickets your third cousin accumulated while drag racing his 2004 Honda Accord, speeding tickets should be taken seriously.
+Virginia speeding ticket costs can be extensive, as well as points on your driving record.

-In addition, if you drive at excessively high speeds, you could be charged with reckless driving.
+In addition, if you drive at excessively high speeds, Virginia could also charge you with reckless driving.
 A reckless driving charge is punishable by more extensive fines and even a jail sentence.

-How Much Does A Speeding Ticket Cost in Virigina?
+How Much Does A Virginia Speeding Ticket Cost?